miras-tech/MirasText/README.md

 # MirasText: An Automatically Generated Text Corpus for Persian
 This repository contains MirasText corpus and description along side with what it has been used for and what it can be used for.
 A sample of the dataset is provided in MirasText_sample.txt which contains 1000 documents.
-The full dataset is uploaded in google drive where you can download it.
+The full dataset is uploaded in google drive and you can download it [here](https://drive.google.com/file/d/1QNHPv4B22d-Dj7oYoOKQNx2zUfFzsAUL/view?usp=sharing).
 In order to use the complete dataset you need to submit a request to behnam@miras-tech.com and we will provide you with the password needed to extract MirasText.zip.

-MirasText corpus download link :

 ## MirasText Description
 MirasText is the result of crawling more than 250 persain news websites.
 Each article in MirasText contains the following attributes: